ehomrich/transactions/README.md

 #### logic

 Business logic.
-Takes care of the transaction rules.
+Takes care of transaction validation rules.
 No side effects and no exceptions.

 #### controller